COSC-499-W2025/capstone-project-team-11/README.md

 The src folder is where we will keep our source code for the backend organized by functionality.
 Its purpose is to group the modules that implement scanning, metadata extraction, database interaction, reporting, and API endpoints.
 So far we only have a basic scan setup in the file scan.py.

 #### scan.py Breakdown:
-The program lists files in a specified directory and can optionally:
-- Recurse into subdirectories
-- Filter by file type
+The scan.py module is now a file and archive scanning script.
+It can scan directories or .zip archives to collect file statistics and metadata, forming the foundation for our project’s analysis and reporting system.

 After listing the matching files, it computes and displays:
 - Largest file